The Labrador Retriever (aka Labrador, or Lab for short) is one of several kinds of retriever, a type of gun dog.

 Hip dysplasia is a genetic disease.
 It refers to an abnormal development of the hip joint.
 It affects mostly large breed dogs such as the Labrador Retrievers.

 The typical sign of hip dysplasia is limping and bunny hopping.
 The condition can range from “mild” to “severe”.
 Treatment includes medical therapy and/or surgery.

 Elbow dysplasia is a group of congenital elbow diseases in dogs.

-Dogs with elbow dysplasia usually display a front-limb lameness of varying degrees.
+Dogs with elbow dysplasia usually has different degrees of lameness in the front limbs.
 Lameness may start as early as 4 months of age.
 Surgery is the treatment of choice.

 Labrador Retriever Health Problems – The Eyes